Homework Unit 5: Resampling

 • Use the same numeric transformation of craving as before

-This is the same recipe as earlier so we are just going to rename it here.
+This is the same recipe as earlier so you can just re-assign it here (e.g., rec_boot_1 <- rec_kfold_1).
 Also remember even though this is going to be used in a KNN model, we don’t have to scale or range correct if there is only one predictor!

 rec_boot_1 <- rec_kfold_1